cocos/cocos-docs/en/components/videoplayer.md

 **Note**:

-- This feature only useful on Web.
+- This feature is only supported on Web.
 - The specific effects are not guaranteed to be consistent, depending on whether each browser supports or restricts.

 For more information, please refer to the [09_videoplayer/videoPlayer-stayOnBotton](https://github.com/cocos-creator/example-cases/tree/master/assets/cases/02_ui/09_videoplayer) of the example-cases samples bundled with Creator.
 Results as shown below: